by CSyphrett, Martin Maenza and Doc Quantum

 “What are you doing?” she protested, her voice filled with concern.

 Moments later, as they plummeted through the abyss, the whip reached the end of its extension.
 Belmont held onto the silver weapon with an iron grip as it attempted to retract.
-“Hold on!” he shouted over the rushing wind, preparing them for the sudden pull upwards.
-In an exhilarating and heart-pounding moment, they soared past the anchor point, Belmont flicking the whip to draw it back to their position.
+“Hold on!” he shouted over the rushing wind, preparing them for the sudden pull upward.
+In an exhilarating moment, they soared past the anchor point, Belmont flicking the whip to draw it back to their position.

 She nodded furiously, unable to form words as she gasped for air.

 Abby shook her head, her mind reeling with disbelief as she followed Belmont.
-Reaching the door, Belmont gave it an experimental kick, only to find it locked.
+Reaching the door, Belmont gave it an experimental kick, only to find it tightly locked.
 The light leaked around the edges of the door, bathing Abby’s fair skin and platinum hair in a fiery red glow.

 “We use the secret key to open the door,” Belmont replied simply, retrieving from his shirt pocket a red card with an intricate sun inscribed on the back.

 “Secret key… of course,” Abby muttered sarcastically, shaking her head.
+“Why didn’t I think of that?”

 Ignoring her comment, Belmont pressed the card against the door, causing it to become transparent.
 Without hesitation, he stepped through, whip in hand.
 Abby quickly followed suit, their unspoken understanding propelling them forward.

 Timothy Hunter slumped on his bed in Zatara Hall, his yo-yo spinning idly between his fingertips as he poured out his frustrations to his best friend, Rick Billings.
-The sunlight through the windows cast a warm glow on his worried face, accentuating the deep lines etched across his forehead.
+The sunlight through the windows cast a warm glow on his worried face, accentuating the deep lines across his forehead.
 In the distance, students could be heard playing soccer.

-“I just don’t get it, Rick,” Timothy muttered, his English accent lending a touch of melancholy to his words.
+“I just don’t get it, Rick,” Tim muttered, his English accent lending a touch of melancholy to his words.
 “Why am I here?
 I mean, sure, I’ve had a few strange moments, but they could have been flukes, right?”

 Rick leaned against the bedpost, his American drawl injecting a touch of nonchalance into his response.
 “You’re… not alone in feeling that way, Tim.
-Truth be told, I’ve often wondered why in the heck I’m here, too.
+Truth be told, I’ve often wondered why the heck I’m here, too.
 I mean, I’ve never even pretended to be anything but a normal kid!”

-Timothy sighed, twirling the yo-yo absently as if searching for answers within its rhythmic movements.
+Tim sighed, twirling the yo-yo absently as if searching for answers within its rhythmic movements.
 “But it’s different for you, Rick.
 You’ve got this natural charm, this effortless way of making things happen.
 People gravitate toward you.
 Me?
 I’m just a clumsy kid with glasses and messy hair.”

 Doubts still lingered in Timothy’s mind, tugging at his fragile self-esteem.
 He paused for a moment, contemplating Rick’s words, before finally conceding.
 “Okay, maybe you’ve got a point there.
-But still, what if I’m just a dud?
-A total disappointment?”
+But still, what if I’m just a dud — a total disappointment?”

-Timothy’s lips curled into a hesitant smile, the weight of his worries lifting slightly.
+Tim’s lips curled into a hesitant smile, the weight of his worries lifting slightly.
 “Yeah, that sounds good, Rick.
 Let’s do it.”

-As the two friends headed out, laughter echoing through the dimly lit hallways, Timothy couldn’t help but feel a glimmer of hope shining within him.
+As the two friends headed out, laughter echoing through the dimly lit hallways, Timothy couldn’t help but feel a glimmer of hope within him.

 Simon Belmont and Abby Cable had successfully unlocked the door with the mysterious key, but what awaited them on the other side left them utterly unprepared as they stepped into the room.